Share information using the project portal

 Q: What artifacts are available with a SharePoint project portal?

 A: The artifacts you'll have access to depend on the process template created with your team project.
 For an overview of the artifacts available with the default process templates, see Choose a process.

 A: If your team project is configured with a SharePoint site for its project portal, you can access process guidance from the work item forms in Team Explorer.
 Choose the process guidance icon or press F1.
 These links access information contained in the Documents Support folder.

-From TWA, you can access process guidance from the home page.
+From the web portal, you can access process guidance from the home page or a dashboard

 When you choose the process guidance icon that appears in the work item forms in Team Explorer, a web browser opens and the page that's defined in the process guidance support file for the corresponding work item type is displayed.
 If you have not configured your team project with a project portal, or you haven't uploaded the process guidance support files to the project portal, then this link will be inactive.

 You can redirect process guidance to your custom content.